 § 420-2.2.
 Maximum impacts of development proposal that will not require formal site plan review.

+Formal site plan review will not be required if the Planning Agent determines that the applicant's proposal will comply with the following:

 A. Additional traffic generated by the proposed activity will neither cause nor increase congestion on any road; nor at any intersection; nor adversely affect the surface or foundation of the road; nor will it increase the safety hazard at any such location.